git-ogawa/usbcamGUI/docs/source/usage.md

 The label, slider and value on the right of the window shows each adjustable parameter supported by camera.
 You can drag the slider to change its value.
 Whether the specified parameter is valid strongly depends on what camera you use.

-### Change sliders
+### Change sliders on the window.
-Click Choose parameter sliders in View tab or `Ctrl + g` to see the list of parameters supported by camera.
+If you want to change the number of sliders on right of the window, Click Choose parameter sliders in View tab or `Ctrl + g` to see the list of parameters supported by camera.
 Check the items you want to set and click ok to reconstruct the layout contain the sliders of the selected parameters.

 ![](../../img/param.png)

 ## Change image size and FPS
 Pressing the `Properties` button calls a dialog box to change image size and FPS.
-Select fourcc, size and fps you want to set, then click ok to apply the values.
+Select fourcc, size and fps you want to set, then click ok.
+The values are applied as new properties if those are valid.

 ![](../../img/dialog.png)